pl3onasm/CLRS/algorithms/dynamic-programming/matrix-chain-multiplication/README.md

 ## Bottom-up Approach

 The bottom-up approach is similar, but it starts from the base cases and gradually builds up the solution to the original problem.
-Subproblems are thus solved in order of increasing chain length, so that at each point all subsolutions needed to solve the current subproblem are readily availabe.
+Subproblems are thus solved in order of increasing chain length, so that at each step all subsolutions needed to solve the current subproblem are readily availabe.
 This is achieved by maintaining a table, where the solution to each subproblem is stored in a bottom-up fashion.
 The solution to the original problem is then the solution to the last subproblem in the table.
+If we also want to return the optimal parenthesization, and not only the minimal cost, we need to keep track of the optimal split point for each subproblem.
+We do this by maintaining an extra table for the split points, which is then used to reconstruct the optimal parenthesization.
 The running time of this approach is $O(n^3)$.

 Implementation: [Matrix Chain Multiplication - Bottom up](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/matrix-chain-multiplication/mcm-3.c)

-## Extended bottom-up approach

-This extension of the previous approach also stores the optimal split points for each subproblem.
-This allows us to reconstruct the optimal parenthesization of the matrix chain.
-The running time of this approach is also in $O(n^3)$.